Walmart expands home delivery in fight with Amazon

-NEW YORK (Reuters) - Walmart Inc will expand its grocery home delivery services to more than 100 metro areas this year from an existing six cities as the retailer steps up a fight against rival Amazon.com Inc.
+NEW YORK, March 14 (Reuters) - Walmart Inc will expand its grocery home delivery services to more than 100 metro areas this year from an existing six cities as the retailer steps up a fight against rival Amazon.com Inc.

 “We will be pretty aggressive with it,” said Tom Ward, vice president of digital operations on a call with reporters.